 3. Unavoidable impacts to marine habitat and environmental processes shall be mitigated to achieve no net loss of habitat function.

 4. All in-water development shall meet the requirements of the hydraulic project approval (HPA) process administered by Washington Department of Fish and Wildlife.

+H. Additional Performance Standards for Critical Saltwater Habitats